 How do you write a client report?

-There a few essential steps in building custom client reports:
+There are a few essential steps in building custom reports for your clients:

 - Determine the essential KPIs that your clients rely on in their marketing efforts;